-Selected members of management of the Company are beneficiaries of a Generali Group's long-term incentive plans 2016-2018 Cycle, 2017-2019 Cycle, 2018-2020 Cycle and 2019-2023 Cycle.
+Selected members of management of the Company are beneficiaries of a Generali Group's long-term incentive 2018-2020 Cycle, 2019-2021, 2020-2022 Cycle.
 The plans aim to strengthen the link between the remuneration of the potential beneficiaries and expected performance under the Generali Group's strategic plan (so-called absolute performance), also retaining the link between remuneration and the creation of value relative to a peer group (so-called relative performance).
 The plans also aim to achieve management engagement at Generali Group level.
 The incentive for achieving the objectives will be paid in shares issued by Assicurazioni Generali S.p.A. (ultimate parent company).